GitLeeRepo/HtmlCssNotes/CssNotes.md

 * HTML 5 Color Names - adds a number of colors, such as coral, crimson, etc.  Along with the basic color names, there are 140 color names supported by modern browsers.

-* Hexadecimal - six digit hexadecimal number (#000000 for black and #ffffff for white)
+* Hexadecimal - six digit hexadecimal number (#000000 for black and #ffffff for white).
+There is also an abbreviated 3 digit notation.

 * RGB - using RGB values rgb(0, 0, 255) for blue